-- Targeted pest and weed control implemented. - Results of targeted field surveys to date suggest an absent to very low population of koala throughout both the impact and offset areas.
-However, being located within or adjacent with state significant ecological corridors, koalas may potentially traverse the offset area and utilise the habitat within.
-The management of feral animal presence and potential koala predation will enhance habitat quality for the species and provide greater opportunity for the species to disperse through or re-colonise the offset areas.
+- Targeted pest and weed control implemented. - Results of targeted field surveys to date suggest avery low population of koala throughout both the impact and offset areas.
+The management of feral animal presence and potential koala predation will enhance habitat quality for the species and provide greater opportunity for the species to disperse through the offset areas.
 The targeted treatment of existing weed barriers, such as Lantana camara, will facilitate improved movement opportunities and increase the overall health and condition of koala habitat (i.e. reduced suppression of feed trees and management of bushfire risk). - Improvement to vegetation condition enhanced foraging, shelter and breeding habitat. - Cattle grazing is the dominant land-use of the study area and is continuing to degrade the native vegetation condition and/or inhibit the regeneration capacity of already highly degraded areas.
 Therefore, implementing strategies to limit grazing pressure throughout various areas will see an improvement of the vegetation condition reflected within the site condition attributes. - Enhanced landscape connectivity prioritisation of regrowth woodlands and emerging habitat areas for offset areas. - Improves the carrying capacity of both the highly degraded areas which currently provide limited habitat and the value of current habitat by increasing foraging, breeding and/ or dispersal resources.